 the Cuiabá Power Plant (EPE), which is under construction.

-Transredes’s gas pipeline system (including BBPL and the Cuiabá Pipeline) is the only existing installed gas transportation system in Bolivia.
-It moves 100% of the gas volumes to the domestic market and the export markets, principally Brazil.
-Transredes’s existing system has a gas transmission capacity of 10 MMcmd and consists of almost 3,000 km of natural gas pipelines and 2,500 km of liquid pipelines, which have a peak throughput of over 55 Mbld.
+Transredes’s gas pipeline system (including BBPL and the Cuiabá Pipeline) is the only currently installed gas transportation system in Bolivia.
+Transredes’s existing system has a gas transmission capacity of 10 MMcmd and consists of almost 3,000 km of natural gas pipelines and 2,500 km of liquid pipelines, with a peak throughput of over 55 Mbld.
 Transredes is also the administrator and operator of the main Arica oil export and import terminal in Northern Chile (the “Arica Terminal”).
 As used in this discussion of Transredes, references to “liquids” include both crude oil and liquid petroleum products.

 Transredes has its headquarters in Santa Cruz, Bolivia.
 It also has offices in La Paz, Cochabamba, Sucre, and Tarija.